Find supportive community, get hands-on experiences, change the world

-Chemical engineers are at the forefront of large-scale solutions to some of today's biggest problems and many of the products we encounter in everyday life are made possible by processes designed by chemical engineers.
-Our world renown faculty are leaders in clean energy, health & biotechnology, data science & molecular simulation, and advanced materials and interfacial engineering.
-This means our students have excellent undergraduate research opportunities, elective options, and connections in this area.
+Chemical engineers are at the forefront of solutions to some of today's biggest problems, and many of the products we encounter in everyday life are made possible by processes designed by chemical engineers.
+Our world-renowned faculty are leaders in clean energy, health, biotechnology, data science, molecular simulation, advanced materials, and interfacial engineering.
+Our students have excellent undergraduate research opportunities, elective options, and connections in all of these areas.

 What is Chemical Engineering?

 Learn more about the unique perspective chemical engineers bring to today's biggest problems.

 Careers in Chemical Engineering

 A degree in chemical engineering is versatile.
 Explore where ChemE can take you.

 Learn more about the process to join our major.
 UW ChemE admits transfer students and non-engineering UW students for spring quarter only.

 Supportive Inclusive Community